 Permitting the Inland Empire

 With much of Southern California running scarce on land the Inland Empire of California is looking to rezone their general plan, and reshape how they will allow permitting in the Inland Empire.
-In this article I am going to over what’s in and what’s out under the proposed plan changes in the area.
-As always, get a consultation as you look to permit in any area of the US from me and my team.
+In this article, I am going to cover what’s in and what’s out under the proposed plan changes in the area.
+As always, if you look to permit in any area of the US, please consider getting a consultation from Permit Advisors to save time and money during the process.

 What’s Out: Warehouses, distribution centers, and logistics buildings.
 With most developers, and even the area itself, surviving the recession by building distribution centers with the likes of Amazon and now JC Penny, most residents are ready to move past survival and want beautification.
 They worry that their desert landscape will become the next Vernon, California, and the depressed concrete jungle it has become.
 The proposed plan reduces the land available to be developed for such uses by 70%.
 In other words, they’re going to be picky about what developments go where from here on out.